pdp10/sbpipe/docs/source/user_manual.md

-### How to run SBpipe via Snakemake
+### Run SBpipe via Snakemake
 SBpipe pipelines can also be executed using [Snakemake](https://snakemake.readthedocs.io).
 Snakemake offers an infrastructure for running computational pipelines using declarative rules.

 Snakemake can be installed manually via package manager or using the conda command:
 ```